AtamaCo/cdk-adobe-eds/API.md

 ### AdobeEDSConstructProps <a name="AdobeEDSConstructProps" id="cdk-adobe-eds.AdobeEDSConstructProps"></a>

-All configuration options for the Adobe EDS CDN deployment.
+All configuration options for the Adobe Edge Delivery Services CDN deployment.

 #### Initializer <a name="Initializer" id="cdk-adobe-eds.AdobeEDSConstructProps.Initializer"></a>